 My seven-year-old is also obsessed with Harry Potter, so she is much more likely to want to solve a math challenge that Harry Potter has than a math challenge that a random kid is facing.

-Keep Lessons Short
+3. Keep Homework Time Short

 Long lessons are torture to a child with ADHD.
 Don’t torture your daughter.
 Keep lessons short, when you can.
 Younger kids should work in about 10-minute or less spurts.
 Older kids can handle 30 minutes or more at a time.